FutureForwardAgentics/comfy-mcp-server/README.md

 - `urllib`: For making HTTP requests.
 - `time`: For adding delays in polling.
 - `os`: For accessing environment variables.
+- `langchain`: For creating simple LLM Prompt chain to generate image generation prompt from topic.
+- `langchain-ollama`: For ollama specific modules for LangChain.

 ## License